ddionrails/ddionrails.github.io/imports/index.markdown

 CSV Formats
 -----------

-See list on the left.
+See list on the right-hand site.

 #### Markdown

-In most imports, there is a `descriptioni` field using Markdown.
+In most imports, there is a `description` field using Markdown.
 For more information about the Markdown markup language, see:
 [Daring Fireball](http://daringfireball.net/projects/markdown/).